orientechnologies/orientdb-docs/datamodeling/Concepts.md

 The smallest unit that you can load from and store in the database.
 Records come in four types:

-- Document
+- Documents
-- RecordBytes
+- Blobs
-- Vertex
+- Vertices
-- Edge
+- Edges

 A **Record** is the smallest unit that can be loaded from and stored into the database.
-A record can be a Document, a RecordBytes record (BLOB) a Vertex or even an Edge.
+A record can be a Document, a Blob a Vertex or even an Edge.

 ### Document